canonical/ubuntu.com/templates/kubernetes/docs/upgrading.md

   description: How to upgrade your version of CDK.
 ---

 It is recommended that you keep your **Kubernetes** deployment updated to the latest available stable version.
-You should also update the other applications which make up the **Canonical Distribution of Kubernetes<sup>&reg;</sup>.** Keeping up to date ensures you have the latest bug-fixes and security patches for smooth operation of your cluster.
+You should also update the other applications which make up the **Charmed Distribution of Kubernetes<sup>&reg;</sup>.** Keeping up to date ensures you have the latest bug-fixes and security patches for smooth operation of your cluster.

 New minor versions of **Kubernetes** are set to release once per quarter.
 You can check the latest release version on the [Kubernetes release page on GitHub][k8s-release].
 The **CDK** is kept in close sync with upstream Kubernetes: updated versions will be released within a week of a new upstream version of **Kubernetes**.